elmotec/massedit/README.rst

 Changes
 -------

+0.68.2 (2017-09-20)
+  Added --generate option to quickly generate a fixer.py template file to be modified to be used with -f fixer.fixit option.

 0.68.1 (2016-06-04)
   Fixed encoding issues when processing non-ascii files.
   Added --encoding option to force the value of the encoding if need be.